-The LRC/Library has a collection containing an assortment of volumes, including books, eBooks, audiobooks, VHS & DVDs and periodicals.
-Through the Pratt Community College web-page students access the State Library of Kansas database which supports student learning with a robust collection of resource tools.
+The LRC/Library has a collection containing an assortment of volumes.
+Through the Pratt Community College webpage students access online learning resources, and additionally access the State Library of Kansas database and research sites.
 This facility is designed for research, study, as well as a place to 'hang out' with friends and work/project groups.
-Clubs and organizations are encouraged to use the facilities for meetings and activities.
 The library is located on the north end of the main building of PCC.

-Library services include 26 computer work-stations plus free Wi-Fi, all of which may be used to access the Internet and on-line catalog system.
-Library services includes Windows 8.1 laptop checkout service, inter-library loan, printing, color-printing, and copier and fax machine, and scanning.
+Library services include 24 computer work-stations plus free Wi-Fi, all of which may be used to access the Internet and on-line catalog system.
+Library services includes Windows 10.
+1 laptop checkout service, inter-library loan, free student B&W-printing, color-printing, copier and scanning.
 The library service includes free tutoring during Fall/Spring academic school year.
-Books may be checked out by students and community members for three weeks at a time and may be renewed once.
-DVDs, periodicals (newspapers/magazines) and books marked "Reference" cannot be checked out.
+Books may be checked out by students and community members for three weeks at a time and may be renewed as needed.
 Assorted services include hot/cold beverages and candy are available for student purchase.
+Snack purchases support free printing for students.